Iowa men's basketball falls to Ohio State, now awaits NCAA top seed - ExBulletin

 - Iowa men’s basketball falls to Ohio State, now awaits NCAA top seed

-- Pakistani police charge ex-PM Imran Khan with murder and terrorism after violent rally

-- President Joko Widodo this afternoon suddenly goes to the tax office in Surakarta Pratama, what’s up?
+- Russia says renewing wheat export deal with Ukraine ‘complicated’ as UN chief calls pact ‘critical’

-- Topol, star of Fiddler on the roof on screen and on stage, dies at 87
+- Topol, Israeli actor who starred in Fiddler on the Roof, dies at 87

+- Innovative materials could solve key quantum computing problems for IBM and Google

+- International Insights into Sustainability and Tourism – Plymouth State University News